particle-iot/docs/src/content/hardware/migration-guides/muon-bsom-guide.md

 ### I2S

 Because the PCM_FS pin (Pi GPIO19) is NC on the B-SoM, it is not possible to use I2S (sound) with standard Raspberry Pi I2S expansion cards.

-PDM cannot be used on Muon expansion cards as the M-SoM PDM pins (A2, A3) are used for internal peripherals and are not available on the expansion connector.

 ### BLE (Bluetooth LE)